Montenegro Climate - Year-Round Guide for Weather in Montenegro

 Montenegro weather summer summary

-Montenegro weather on the coast
+Climate in Montenegro - weather on the coast

 The summers on the coast are always hot and dry, with brief, intense storms lasting no more than an hour.
 The temperatures generally range between 20 and 39 degrees during the day, especially in July and August, with sunny days almost guaranteed.
-The evenings are still warm and therefore perfect for walks on the shore, trying seafood specialties in beach restaurants, or maybe partying the night away.
+The evenings are still warm and therefore perfect for walks on the shore, trying seafood specialities in beach restaurants, or maybe partying the night away.

 Storm in the mountains